Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Cube Diagrams

 \subsection{Definition}

-Let $n$ be a positive integer and $\Gamma$ be the cube $[0,n]\times [0,n]\times [0,n] \subset \mathbb{R}^3$ thought of as $3$-dimensional Cartesian grid, i.e., a grid with integer valued vertices.
-The number $n$ is called the {\em cube number} or {\em size} of $\Gamma$.
-A \textit{flat of $\Gamma$} is any cuboid (a right rectangular prism) with integer vertices in $\Gamma$ such that there are two orthogonal edges of length $n$ with the remaining orthogonal edge of length $1$.
+Let $n$ be a positive integer and $C=[0,n]\times [0,n]\times [0,n] \subset \mathbb{R}^3$ thought of as $3$-dimensional Cartesian grid, i.e., a grid with integer valued vertices.
+The number $n$ is called the {\em cube number}.
+A \textit{flat} is any cuboid (a right rectangular prism) with integer vertices in $C$ such that there are two orthogonal edges of length $n$ with the remaining orthogonal edge of length $1$.
+Each edge of a flat must be parallel to one of the coordinate axes.
 A flat with an edge of length 1 that is parallel to the $x$-axis, $y$-axis, or $z$-axis is called an {\em $x$-flat}, {\em $y$-flat}, or {\em $z$-flat} respectively.

-Next we describe a way to specify an embedding of a link in the cube $\Gamma$.
-A marking is a labeled point in $\BR^3$ with half-integer coordinates.
-Mark unit cubes of $\Gamma$ with either an $X$, $Y$, or $Z$ such that the following {\em marking conditions} hold: \begin{itemize} \item each flat has exactly one $X$, one $Y$, and one $Z$ marking;\\
+Next we describe a way to specify an embedding of a link in the cube $C$.
+A marking is a point with half integer coordinates in $C$ labeled by either an $X$, a $Y$, or a $Z$.
+For each ${1 \times 1 \times 1}$ cube with integer vertices in $C$ assign either zero or one marking.
+The set of markings must satisfy the following {\em marking conditions}: